 It is important to note that the scope and scale at which Certified Organizations address these objectives will depend on their capacity to conduct analysis and their purposes vis-a-vis the needs of their customers.
-Organizations certified to the SFI 2022 Forest Management Standard may choose to conduct a more complex and area-specific inventory of greenhouse gas emissions and harvest removals or consult regional averages for greenhouse gas emissions and harvest removal estimates, for the purposes of developing an adaptation strategy and mitigation plans.
+Organizations certified to the SFI 2022 Forest Management Standard may choose to conduct a more complex and area-specific inventory of greenhouse gas emissions and harvest removals or consult regional averages for greenhouse gas emissions and harvest removals or plans.